daggaz/json-stream/README.md

 count = data["count"]  # will raise exception
 # stream is now exhausted

-# attempt to read from list that has already be iterated
+# attempt to read from list that has already been iterated
 for result in results:  # will raise exception
     pass
 ```